wesamhub/n8n-Phishing-Alerts/README.md

-#  Automated Phishing Analysis with n8n & virustotal
+#  Automated SOAR Phishing Analysis Pipeline with n8n & virustotal

 ##  Executive Summary
 This project showcases an automated Security Orchestration, Automation, and Response (SOAR) architecture designed to minimize SOC alert fatigue and accelerate Level 1 triage.
 Co-architected and developed collaboratively, this pipeline autonomously ingests suspicious emails, leverages AI and external threat intelligence to analyze artifacts, and provisions enriched case files in a case management environment.